Zach Brown, Executive Director

 Erin Ohlson, Administrative Assistant

 Erin got her Master’s degree in public administration from the University of Alaska Southeast in an effort to learn how to secure the long-term sustainability of the Gustavus Children’s Enhancement Program (GCEP) – a private nonprofit 501(c)(3) which offers preschool and child care services.
 Erin grew up in Gustavus, left for about 10 years after high school, and returned in 2012 to raise her two daughters with her husband Travis who is a fifth generation descendant of a Gustavus homesteading family.
 As many rural residents do, Erin pieces together many part-time jobs to make a living.
-Currently, Erin is the CEO of GCEP, a bookkeeper for both a private entrepreneur and a nonprofit, a supervisor for the seasonal Alaska Airlines service in Gustavus, and a City of Gustavus Council Member.
+Currently, Erin is the CEO of GCEP, a bookkeeper for both a private entrepreneur and a nonprofit, a supervisor for the seasonal Alaska Airlines service in Gustavus, and she owns a few rental cabins in Gustavus.
 In her free time, Erin enjoys playing board and card games, exercise, traveling the world, and her family above all else.